 Increasingly, drug driving (driving while under the influence of illicit drugs) is becoming a concern on rural and regional roads.
 Driving with illicit drugs in your system makes you 10 times more likely to cause a crash.
 In Australia, over 9% of all road fatalities involved a driver who had an illegal drug in their system—most commonly cannabis or stimulants.
 Across the state, the number of drug tests conducted by police has increased from 40,000 in 2014 to 150,000 in 2019.
 Purpose built Alcohol and Drug Test vehicles have now been introduced on rural roads.

 Drink driving is one of the most significant causes of road trauma and death.
 The legal blood alcohol concentration (BAC) limit for drivers in Victoria and all other states in Australia is below .05.
 Probationary licence drivers (P plates) and learner drivers (L plates) must only drive with a zero BAC.
 Across Australia, over 8.3 million random breath tests were conducted in 2021, with 0.8% of tests recording a positive result.

 Find out more about this topic on Better Health Channel

-- Alcohol and other drugs are a factor in many car accidents, causing death and permanent disability.
+- Alcohol and other drugs are a factor in many vehicle crashes, causing death and permanent disability.

 - In a small community a fatal car crash touches everyone.